m3au/meows/pages/about.md

 The page maintains minimal state, primarily managing UI states like hover effects on links, the mobile navigation menu toggle, and donation button interactions.
 These states are handled through CSS rather than JavaScript state management to minimize complexity.

-## Responsive Design Implementation

-The responsive design adapts to different screen sizes through a fluid layout system that adjusts component arrangements and spacing.
-On desktop displays, the layout uses multi-column arrangements for team profiles and wider content margins.
-Tablet layouts reduce margins and adjust spacing while maintaining the overall structure.
-Mobile layouts stack all content in a single column with condensed header navigation implemented as a collapsible menu.

-Typography scales proportionally across device sizes, with larger headings on desktop displays and more compact text on mobile devices.
-Images and media content are sized responsively using relative units and max-width constraints to maintain proper proportions while fitting available space.

-The responsive implementation uses CSS Grid and Flexbox layouts with media queries at standard breakpoints (768px for tablet, 480px for mobile).
-No JavaScript is required for the responsive behavior, ensuring fast performance across all devices.

 ## Content

 ```text